nim-lang/Nim/doc/manual.md

 ### Custom numeric literals

-If the suffix is not predefined, then the suffix is assumed to be a call to a proc, template, macro or other callable identifier that is passed the string containing the literal.
+If the suffix is not predefined, then the suffix is assumed to be a call to a procedure, template, macro or other callable identifier that is passed the string containing the literal.
 The callable identifier needs to be declared with a special ``'`` prefix: